Bernullys/curso_cs50_python/project/README.md

 # We want to keep track of how many products has been sell by name.
 # It has to be a register of the payment method: card, cash o transfer.

+# How will I run this application?
+    The first idea that came to me is: when run the program promp the user for the app options, which are:
+        - Show the menu.
+        - Initialize a bill.
+        - Print the bill by table.
+        - Confirm if the bill was paid or not.
+        - Save the bill in PDF format.
+        - Add a new product to the menu.
+        - Delete a product from the menu.
+        - Add more of an specific item.
+        - Show the stock.
+        - Change the price of a product.
+        - Check today sells.